-Ε. ays in which rformance the bank seeks to adjust remuneration to take account of longer-term E1 E1 Bank's policy on deferral and vesting of variable remuneration Clawback and Malus has also been made part of the policy guidelines whereby in case of any adverse risk incident attributable to the employee may negatively impact the performance bonus deferred or earned depending on the materiality and severity of the incident.
+E. • to adjust remuneration to take account of longer-term E1 rformance Bank's policy on deferral and vesting of variable remuneration As per Bank's policy, employee's compensation & reward structure is linked not only to his/her individual performance but also with the overall performance of the Bank.
+Risk Aligned Remuneration policy further enhances accountability by identifying material risk takers and material risk controllers in the Bank.
+Furthermore, based on the policy guidelines, a portion of the variable pay of all General Managers and for MRTs/ MRCs would be deferred for a period of 3 years to be vested equally on annual basis.
+Clawback and Malus has also been made part of the policy guidelines whereby in case of any adverse risk incident attributable to the employee may negatively impact the performance bonus deferred or earned depending on the materiality and severity of the incident.

-F. Different forms of variable remuneration that the bank utilizes and the rationale for using these different forms F1 Different Remunera of variable The Bank currently employs the concept of variable pay in the form of performance bonus which is paid out as a cash reward.
+F. Different for these differe ble remur neration that the bank utilizes and the rationale for using F1 Different forms of variable The Bank currently employs the concept of variable pay in the Remuneration form of performance bonus which is paid out as a cash reward.